 It includes web application firewalls, IP blocking, security scanning, two-factor authentication, and much more.

 7. Back up your site files and database

-There are many plugins that offer backups, and any of them are better than nothing.
-The most important aspect to consider when looking at ways to backup your site is that your backup files are not stored on your hosting server.
+The most important aspect to consider when looking at ways to back up your site is that your backup files are not stored on your web hosting server.

 Many free plugins work like this and are not offering you much protection.

 If you have a problem or are hacked, your server will be where the problem occurs.

 Having your backups there is pointless, as you may not be able to access them.